Course Descriptions A-E

 3 / 6 Credits

 Under the supervision of a bankruptcy panel trustee or bankruptcy practitioner, the researching, drafting pleadings and making court appearances in Federal Bankruptcy Court.
-Prerequisites: Successful completion of 58 hours of law college credit and an intern certificate from the Supreme Court of Ohio.
+Prerequisites: Obtaining Legal Intern Certificate from the Supreme Court of Ohio.
 Prerequisite or co-requisite: LAW 1224 - Bankruptcy and Creditor’s Rights.

 1232 – BUSINESS ORGANIZATIONS 1